sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 Enabling manufacturing mode is a new step you'll have to do when working with Windows 10 S. To enable customizations during the manufacturing process, you'll have to add a registry key that gives you the ability to run unsigned code when booted into audit mode.
 This can help you build and test your image when getting a PC ready to ship.

-We'll add the custimazation registry key to the mounted image by loading the mounted image's SYSTEM registry hive, and then then adding a key.
+We'll add the customization registry key to the mounted image by loading the mounted image's SYSTEM registry hive, and then then adding a key.
 Then we'll configure ScanState to exclude the registry key when capturing your recovery package to ensure that the registry key doesn't get restored during reset or recovery scenarios.

 > **Important**: Don't ship your Windows 10 S PC with the registry in place.
 You'll have to remove the registry key prior to shipping the device.